hphelion/documentation/migration-overview-reference.md

 **Note**: In the US West region, key pairs are specific to an Availability Zone (AZ).
 A key pair you create in AZ-1 cannot be used in AZ-2 until you migrate that key pair to that zone.
 In the US East region, you create a key pair that can be used in all of the availability zones in the region.

+The following image shows the Key Pairs page in the management console for the US West AZ1 availability zone and the US East region.
 <img src="media/keypair_zones.png" alt="" />

 ####Transferring a key pair using the API#### {#keypairmigrateapi}